stardothosting/shift8-fullnav/README.md

 # Shift8 Full Nav
 * Contributors: shift8
 * Donate link: https://www.shift8web.ca
-* Tags: full screen nav,full screen navigation,sticky navigation,responsive nav menu,responsive menu,full screen menu,mobile menu
+* Tags: full screen nav,full screen navigation,sticky navigation,responsive nav menu,responsive menu,full screen menu,mobile menu,woocommerce,search
 * Requires at least: 3.0.1
-* Tested up to: 5.0.2
+* Tested up to: 5.1.1
 * Stable tag: 1.56
 * License: GPLv3
 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Plugin that integrates a sticky navigation bar that expands to the full screen when open.
+This plugin will work with up to 3 levels of dropdown (parent, child, sub-child).
+It will also display a shopping cart icon and cart count if it detects you have Woocommerce installed.
+Lastly if you want to have a search dropdown, you can enable search and an icon will display with a search bar dropdown from the top navigation.

 ## Want to see the plugin in action?